-As a global organisation that works with children who have lost parental care, or who are at risk of losing it, we see far too many cases of child abuse and neglect.
+As a global organization that works with children who have lost parental care, or who are at risk of losing it, we see far too many cases of child abuse and neglect.

 Child abuse is widespread and persistent, exacerbated by poverty and, in some cases, legitimised through harmful cultural practices such as corporal punishment.
 Child abuse is a taboo subject in many cultures and is underreported.